ChristopherFritz/Mokuro-Bookshelf/README.md

 Web page for tracking progress in reading manga via Mokuro.

-All Mokuro HTML files that have been opened appear on the page.
+All Mokuro HTML files that have been opened in the browser appear on the page.

-Currently, items on page 1 show under "Future", and items on any other page show under "Reading".
+Items on page 1 show under "Future".
+Items on the final page show under "Finished".
+All other items show under "Reading".

 Remaining page count and percentage progress increment in real-time while advancing pages in a Mokuro HTML file.